 I enjoy walking through graveyards, be it day or night.
 I’ve even walked along their intersecting pathways on Halloween nights, to my wife’s chagrin and utter dismay.
 Contrary to the impression that many may hold in mind, I do not find them at all to be an unnerving or intimidating place.
 Instead, they instill in me a certain sense of calm, serenity and peace.

-Strolling past finely manicured lawns and gardens in full bloom emboldens my spirit.
+Strolling past finely manicured lawns and gardens in full bloom emboldens my spirit and lightens my mood.
 The soft hue of gradient greens enveloping row upon row of stone crosses and marble markers.
-Moving past low hanging willows boughs shading strategically placed benches where loved ones of the deceased reflect in silence and solace.
+Bending beneath the low hanging willow boughs shading strategically placed benches where loved ones of the deceased reflect in silence and solace.

 There’s a place I know where I take you each day